TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update: yes (special, see description in 'update' section above)
         default: zones

+        NOTE: SDC does not support any pool name other than the default 'zones'.

     disk_driver:

         This specifies the default values for disks.*.model for disks attached